PereBal/pyday-django-workshop/README.md

     pip freeze --local > requirements.txt
     ```
 2. [Setting up the project][] ( 7365461 )
-Follow the tutorial steps, but beforehead,
+Follow the tutorial steps, but beforehand,
 > Make sure you have sqlite3 installed

 3. [Creating your first app][] ( 8d37f5c )